BoboRett/RepBars/README.md

 Put in addons folder, easy-peasy.

-C -> Reputations to view the overview window.
+Character Panel -> Reputations to view the overview window.

 Commands: